 Even after Lee Gartner took over as Dealer Principal, Lewis Reed could still be found at the dealership every day greeting customers and answering telephones.
 Handshakes, trust, and courtesy sealed a transaction.
 It was a recipe, Lewis Reed believed, that needed no adjustment.

 Reed Brothers has enjoyed a lasting bit of nostalgia over the decades in the form of a black, 1946 Dodge Deluxe 4-door Sedan Fluid Drive.
 Lee Gartner sold the car originally and later bought it back from the owner when they could no longer drive.
 The first car after the war was the1946 Dodge, which sold for about $800.

 The dealership also owned a 1928 Dodge Brothers Standard Six.
 This car fell into the hands of Lee Gartner over 40 years ago from an upper Montgomery County, Maryland used car dealer at the price of $100.00.
 In dealer ownership for over forty years, this vintage car was restored and maintained over the years by Reed Brothers Five-Star Service Department.
 The car carried an $835 factory price and was powered by a 6-cylinder; L-head engine rated at 27.34 hp.
 It had only 46,504 original miles on it.
-It still ran well until it was sold in 2012, testimony to a kind of American pride in workmanship.
+It still ran well until it was sold in 2012.